-If you feel like exploring beyond Indianapolis, we have one city on the Indiana trail that is almost 200 miles away from the city: Bristol.
-The Elkhart County Historical Museum in Bristol has map-making tools and maps created by author Ambrose Bierce for the Civil War because Bierce lived in Elkhart for about a year in 1860.
+If you feel like exploring well beyond Indianapolis, we have one city on our Indiana literary trail that is almost 200 miles away from the city: Bristol.
+The Elkhart County Historical Museum in Bristol has map-making tools and maps created by author Ambrose Bierce for the Civil War because Bierce lived in Elkhart for about a year in 1860 when he was around 18 years old.
 Read about this itinerant, mysterious writer at americanliterature.com/author/ambrose-bierce/bio-books-stories.

-If you like his friend Mark Twain’s writing style, when it was dark, sad, and humorous at the same time, then you may like some of the short stories and books of Ambrose Bierce.
-Like Twain, Bierce began his writing career as a journalist but he also had a military career that took him down to Mexico, where he died, though no one knows for sure how or where.
+If you like the writing style of Bierce’s friend Mark Twain, when it was dark, melancholy, and humorous, then you may like some of the short stories and books of Bierce.
+Like Twain, he began his writing career as a journalist, but he also had a military career that took him down to Mexico.
+He died there, though no one knows for certain how or where.

-The Elkhart County Historical Museum is the fifth and final stop on our Indiana Trail!
-It can also be added onto our Michigan Trail, since it’s so close to the Indiana-Michigan border:
+The Elkhart County Historical Museum is the final stop on our Indiana Author Adventures Trail.
+It can also be added onto our Michigan Author Adventures Trail, since it’s close to the Indiana-Michigan border.